 Criticality calculations were performed to ensure that individual canisters as well as an array of canisters will remain below the established k{eff} criterion under normal and faulted conditions.
-The criticality safety criterion established is that no single canister or array of canisters shall have a k{eff} greater than 0.95 during handling and storage at the TMI-2 site.
-This criteria is satisfied for all canister configurations.
+The criticality safety criterion established is that no single canister or array of canisters shall have a k{eff} greater than 0.95 during normal handling and storage at the TMI-2 site.
+For plant accidents (e.g., drained spent fuel pool), the criticality safety criterion established is a k{eff} \leq 0.99.
+These criteria are satisfied for all canister configurations.

 The computer codes used in this work were NULIF, NITAWL, XSDRNPM and KENOIV (References 6, 7, 8 and 9).
 The NULIF code was used primarily for fuel optimization studies in a lll energy group representation.
-NITAWL and XSDRNPM were used for processing cross sections from the 123 group AMPX master cross section library.
+NITAWL and XSDRNPM were used for processing cross sections from the 123 group AMFX master cross section library.

 NITAWL provides the resonance treatment and formats the cross section for use by either XSDRNPM or KENOIV.
 In most cases, XSDRNPM cell weighted cross sections were used in the KENOIV calculations but for some comparative fuel optimization runs the NITAWL output library was used directly by KENOIV.